Biden, Harris to meet with civil rights leaders amid pressure to diversify Cabinet - KTBB News, Weather, Talk

 December 8, 2020 at

-Joe Raedle/Getty ImagesBy JOHN VERHOVEK, MOLLY NAGLE and BEATRICE PETERSON, ABC News
+Chip Somodevilla/Getty ImagesBy JOHN VERHOVEK, MOLLY NAGLE, and BEATRICE PETERSON, ABC News

 The meeting, described in a press release from the leaders as a discussion on “racial equity, social justice, and increased diversity in the Biden-Harris Cabinet,” will include the heads of some of the nation’s most prominent civil rights organizations, including the NAACP, the National Urban League and the National Action Network, led by Rev. Al Sharpton.